port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/sentry.md

 The Sentry integration uses a YAML configuration to describe the process of loading data into the developer portal.

-Here is an example snippet from the config which demonstrates the process for getting `Issue` data from Newrelic:
+Here is an example snippet from the config which demonstrates the process for getting `Issue` data from Sentry:

 ```yaml showLineNumbers
 resources: